-- AUGOSA study (in collaboration with Professor Ian Hall, University of Nottingham) - genome wide UK severe asthma study - funded by Asthma UK and using the Registry as the phenotyping dataset;
+University of Nottingham, (Professor Ian Hall / Dr Ian Sayers) AUGOSA study - genome wide UK severe asthma study – funded by Asthma UK and using the BTS Registry as the phenotyping dataset;

-- Work Package Lead to AirPROM (WP1) - an FP7 application using a systems biology approach to analyse airway morphology and geometry in refractory asthma and its relationship to physiological and inflammatory indices.
+University of Leicester (Professor Chris Brightling) - AirPROM (FP7 - WP1) - Work Package Lead to using a systems biology approach to analyse airway morphology and geometry in refractory asthma and its relationship to physiological and inflammatory indices.